arvryna/go-guide/README.md

 - Problem: Passing value to a function that expects reference
 - Fix: Use &wg to pass reference

+> Deadlock

+- Make sure concurrency primitives are used properly in code, make sure you call Unlock(), wg.Wait(), wg.Close(). appropriate book-keeping is required to ensure we call the right constructs at the right time. usage of defer is encouraged.

 # Code style: